Book Review: The Forgetting by Sharon Cameron, a Journey

-The premise is that everyone no one in the fictional town of Canaan remembers more than 12 years into their past.
-Enough records have been kept that they know that everyone loses all of their memories every twelve years, and so everyone is obsessed with writing everything down in journals that they keep on their persons at all times.
+The premise is that no one in the fictional town of Canaan remembers more than 12 years into their past.
+Enough records have been kept that they know this happens, and so everyone is obsessed with writing everything down in journals that they keep on their persons at all times.
 This way, they will be able to reconstruct their lives after The Forgetting.
 The main character, Nadia, is unique in that she is the only person who has never forgotten.
-She can remember the anarchy that comes right before each The Forgetting, when everyone does whatever they want because they know that no one will remember it.
+She can remember the anarchy that comes right before each Forgetting, when everyone does whatever they want because they know that no one will remember it.
 She will do anything to prevent that from happening again.

 It is a premise that would seem to be so far apart from our reality that it would impossible to allow for any kind of journey.
 But the details provided about Nadia in the first few chapters are so distilled, so poignant, that one cannot help but wonder what it would be like to be able to remember a family that no one else has any recollection of.
 And those details lead naturally to a description of the setting–a city somewhere called Canaan–which is not medieval or modern, ragged or rich, but is described in such detail as Nadia runs through its streets that I could easily imagine myself running beside her.
 And, in the case of this book, the setting is very much tied up with the plot.
 One could even say that it is an outgrowth of it.